KimoriWasTaken/ValheimEndgame/README.md

 For the best experience we recommend:
 - Launch Options: -window-mode exclusive -screen-fullscreen
+- Add "gfx-enable-jobs=1" and "gfx-enable-native-gfx-jobs=1" in valheim_Data/boot.config
+- Do NOT use vulcan api
 - HD Texture Pack: https://www.nexusmods.com/valheim/mods/302
-- And updated Version for Networking to fix desyncs
+- And an updated Version of a Networking Mod to fix desyncs

 Have a lot of trolls on the server and want to save your own items:
 - Valheim\BepInEx\config